-The absence of a director in more than fifty percent (50%) of all meetings of the board of directors during his/her incumbency is a ground for disqualification in the succeeding election.
-All directors are expected to prepare diligently for the meetings to evaluate and add value to the items presented, actively participate, and contribute meaningfully to the discussions of the Board.
-In view of modern technology, however, attendance of at least 75% at Board meetings through video or teleconference or other manner may be allowed by the Bangko Sentral ng Pilipinas (BSP) and the Securities and Exchange Commission (SEC).
+The absence of a director in more than fifty percent (50%) of all regular and special meetings of the board of directors during his/her incumbency is a ground for disqualification in the succeeding election.
+All directors are expected to prepare diligently for the meetings to evaluate and add value to the items presented, actively participate and contribute meaningfully to the discussions of the Board.
+In view of modern technology, however, attendance of at least 75% at Board and committee meetings through video or teleconference or other manner that may be allowed by the Bangko Sentral ng Pilipinas is required.
 The attendance and participation of members in committee meetings shall be considered in the assessment of continuing fitness and propriety of each director as member of board-level committees and the board of directors.
 An independent director shall always be in attendance.
-However, the absence of an independent director may not affect the quorum requirements if he/she is duly notified of the meeting but deliberately and without justifiable cause fails to attend the meeting.
+However, the absence of an independent director may not affect the quorum requirements if he is duly notified of the meeting but deliberately and without justifiable cause fails to attend the meeting.
 (Recommendation 4.1, SEC CCG)